Skip to content

 1. Concurrent Execution

-• Agents may run on different threads within the same process
+• Agents run concurrently within the same process using goroutines

-• State changes occur across multiple components simultaneously
+• State changes occur across multiple agents simultaneously

-• Race conditions and timing issues are more common with concurrent execution
+• Race conditions and timing issues require careful debugging with proper synchronization

-• Error propagation can be complex and delayed
+• Error propagation follows the callback chain and can be complex

 3. Complex State Management

-• Debugging requires understanding the entire state flow
+• Debugging requires understanding state flow through trace entries

 4. Orchestration Complexity

-• Different orchestration patterns have different failure modes
+• Different orchestration modes (route, collaborative, sequential, loop, mixed) have different failure patterns

-• System behavior may vary based on timing and load
+• System behavior varies based on configuration and agent registration order

 Debugging Philosophy